 There will also be time for support group members to socialize.

 Any questions, email firstname.lastname@example.org or contact Lauren at (415) 601-1735 or Hannah at (415) 816-5577.

 Purpose: This group will provide support to those families and individuals with X and Y variations who are in search of more information in NC, SC, GA, AL, FL, TN, MS and KY.
 We will provide support group meetings at various locations in and around Atlanta, GA and occasionally have social events in more comfortable venues for fun for all.

-This meeting will be held at Chanhassen Library in the Longfellow Room.
+This meeting will be held at Chanhassen Library in the Wilder Room.

 7711 Kerber Blvd, Chanhassen, MN 55317

 Water, coffee, and cookies will be provided.
 Unfortunately, we are unable to provide child care for young children during the meeting.

 Please RSVP!!
 Email, call or text me with any questions.

 The Riby Residence